With Trump impeachment vote imminent, president traveling to Battle Creek, Mich., to rally the faithful

 Senate Majority Leader Mitch McConnell, R-Ky., has embraced the partisan nature of impeachment, dropping pretenses of fairness -- such as those adopted by Democrats, which he has characterized as superficial and transparently phony, even as they refused GOP witness requests, called numerous hearsay witnesses, and introduced articles of impeachment that do not track any criminal statute.

 “I'm not an impartial juror,” McConnell declared, saying that Democrats' procedures in the House were exclusively one-sided.
-The Republican-majority chamber is all but sure to acquit the president.
+The Republican-majority chamber is all but sure to acquit the president; McConnell has announced that he intends to spend Wednesday confirming new federal judges to lifetime appointments every two hours while Democrats are debating and voting on impeachment.

 WATCH: INDEPENDENT VOTER SAYS PELOSI IS INSULTING OUR INTELLIGENCE